 Kotor Hotels

 The hotels in Kotor fit a range of budgets.
-We are featuring a few of the highly rated hotel properties in the Old Town.
+We are featuring a few of the highly rated properties in the Old Town.
 Before you start your search – we recommend using Booking.com – read our tips on Finding the Best Hotels.
-Budget travelers can also search for Kotor Hostels.
+Budget travelers can also search for popular Kotor Hostels

 Historic Boutique Hotel Cattaro

 Ideally situated in the heart of the Old Town, Hotel Cattaro is housed in an 18th century building – and is impeccably designed to retain character, while offering modern conveniences.
-Check rates and availability for your stay!
+Check rates and availability!

 Hotel Hippocampus

-The boutique Hotel Hippocampus is a luxury hotel featuring air-conditioned rooms (some with balconies!), in the middle of the Old Town.
+The boutique Hotel Hippocampus is a luxury property featuring air-conditioned rooms (some with balconies!), in the middle of the Old Town.
 The elegant hotel gets rave reviews for their breakfast, too.
-Check rates!
+Check prices!

-The beautifully decorated boutique Astoria Hotel is stylish, functional and filled with history.
-Guests can book a room with view, too!
+The beautifully decorated Boutique Astoria Hotel is stylish, functional and filled with history.
+Guests can book a room with view of Kotor, too.
 Check availability!

 Kotor Airbnb and Vacation Rentals